 This statement surprised me, for it reminded me of taking a trip with little more than a vague notion of a plan (“I want to see the USA”).
 You can set off on your trek, but without a map, timetable, or sightseeing strategy, you’ll end up rabbit-trailing your way to your journey’s end.

 While this may be fine for a bohemian, it can frustrate the traveler who really wants to visit a particular landmark but can’t find the turnoff; annoy her for missing some must-see points of interest because she lingered too long in a mediocre little town; and aggravate her when she finds herself going in circles.
 Worse, she could end up seeing nothing at all because she has absolutely no idea which way to go.

 It’s fun to be spontaneous, but to get the most from a road trip, there’s nothing like an itinerary.

-The Value of Brainstorming
+The Value of the Brainstorming Process